Measurement and Probability in Relativistic Quantum Mechanics: Interpretation

-The mathematical development in this paper can be informally summarized as follows.
+The development of the last four sections can be informally summarized as follows:

-\begin{enumerate} \item Presume that every physical state in relativistic quantum mechanics is essentially a state of the universe over all spacetime.
+\begin{enumerate} \item \emph{Relativistic quantum mechanics.} Adopt a relativistic formalism in which physical states in Hilbert space represent states of the universe over all spacetime.

-\item Any observable represented as an operator on such a state will then induce a decomposition into orthogonal eigenstates, each of which represents a potential result of the observable.
+\item \emph{Measurement.} Any observable represented as an operator on such a state will then induce a decomposition into orthogonal eigenstates, each of which represents a potential result of measuring the observable.

-\item Taking Laplace's ``principle of indifference'' as the basis for defining ``probability'', and using Zurek's concept of envariance, each such eigenstate can be considered to have a probability of being the actual result given by the square of the corresponding eigenvalue, that is, by Born's rule.
+\item \emph{Probability.} Taking Laplace's ``principle of indifference'' as the basis for defining ``probability'', and using Zurek's concept of envariance, each such eigenstate has a probability of being the actual result that is given by the square of the corresponding eigenvalue, that is, by Born's rule.

-\item Given Born's rule for the probability of eigenstates of the universe, the statistics of experimental measurements of an observable will also tend to also follow Born's rule (as the number of repeated measurements increases). \end{enumerate}
+\item \emph{Statistics} Given Born's rule for the probability of eigenstates of the universe, the statistics of experimental measurements of an observable will also tend to also follow Born's rule (as the number of repeated measurements increases). \end{enumerate}

-The result is a mathematically consistent argument for why the observed statistical distribution of quantum measurement results follows Born's rule, without recourse to any concept of ``collapse'' of the wave function.
-Indeed, since a timeless relativistic formalism is used, there is no conception of dynamic evolution of the state, let alone its ``collapse'' at any point in time.
-Instead, measurement statistics are seen to be simply the consequence of an objective probability distribution over a population of alternate eigenstates of the universe.
+The decomposition of a quantum state into decohering branch states is, of course, common in ``many-worlds'' interpretations of quantum mechanics.
+However, in a timeless relativistic formalism, these states no longer actually ``branch''.
+Instead, each orthogonal eigenstate in the decomposition of the state of the universe represents a separate possible history of the entire universe over all time.
+Measurement statistics are seen to be simply the consequence of an objective probability distribution over this population of alternative histories.
 (While I have not explicitly computed this distribution, it is essentially the joint probability density of a ``non-commutative model'' given in \refcite{morgan22}.
 See also \refcite{short21}.)

-We can now consider how this mathematical approach exhibits Adlam's features of a ``successful interpretation'', enumerated in \sect{subsect:measurement}.
-To start, the approach makes no change at all to the formalism of unitary quantum mechanics, per Adlam's first point.
-And dechorence has a fundamental role in it, per Adlam's second point.
-But it is interesting to consider this role in a bit more detail.
+This means that there is no need to make any ontological commitment to there actually being ``many universes''.
+The theory simply predicts (in principle, for a given Hamiltonian) all the possible decoherent histories of the universe (with measurements recorded in them) and assigns a probability to each one that it is the ``real'' history.
+It is then completely consistent for us to assume that there is only one ``real'' universe.
+Quantum theory just does not fully determine what this universe is---we need to do experiments and make measurements to find out.